Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 Is it worth getting a bridging loan in Colorado?

-A bridge loan isn’t a blanket solution for all real estate transactions, but for some sellers, it can ease the stress of transitioning between an old home and a new one.
+A bridge loan isn’t a blanket solution for all real estate transactions, but it can ease the stress of transitioning between an old home and a new one for some sellers.
+Some examples of when a bridge loan might be a solution include:

 • You need the equity you’ve built in your current home to make a down payment on a new one.

-• You’ve found a new home but don’t want to risk losing it to another buyer.
+• You’ve found a new home, but don’t want to risk losing it to another buyer.
 If the market is competitive, you’ll need to act quickly and decisively.

-• You’ve made an offer, but the seller won’t accept a home sale contingency — the bridge loan can free you up to buy straight away.
+• You’ve made an offer, but the seller won’t accept a home sale contingency.
+The bridge loan can free you up to buy straight away.

 • You’re unable to prepare or stage your current home for sale while still living in it.
 This could be because you need a blank slate to earn the best sale price, or maybe you need a significant renovation that would be easier to tackle once you’ve moved out.